chrisvrose/wrapped-tessl/docs/dataset_generator_usage.md

 - Check internet connection
 - Steam API might be down (check status)
 - Verify API key is valid
+- Check for 401 Unauthorized errors (invalid key)
+- Check for 429 Too Many Requests (rate limit - script will auto-retry)

+### Many 400 errors appearing
+- This is normal!
+Old games don't have achievements
+- The script handles these automatically
+- Data generation will still complete successfully
+- Only worry if ALL requests fail

 ## 📚 Finding Steam IDs